23

 Classic sudoku with a constraint on which cells hold even or odd digits.

 Even-odd sudoku marks some cells in a way that fixes the parity of their digit.
-Shaded cells must hold even digits (2, 4, 6, 8); unshaded cells must hold odd (1, 3, 5, 7, 9).
-Standard sudoku rules apply to the digits themselves.
+Cells with a shaded square must hold an even digit (2, 4, 6, 8); cells with a circle must hold an odd digit (1, 3, 5, 7, 9).
+Unmarked cells just follow the normal sudoku rules.
+Those parity hints narrow your candidates the moment you start.

 Rules